Fed policymakers defend role of private bankers at central bank

 The Fed was created in 1913 to include a board of Washington-based federal officials as well 12 regional Federal Reserve banks that are technically owned by private banks.

-Private bankers sit on the boards of the Fed's regional branches and help choose the regional Fed presidents, who can vote on Fed interest rate policy but must be approved by the Washington-based board.
+Private bankers sit on the boards of the Fed's regional branches, although they are not in the class of directors that help choose the regional Fed presidents, who can vote on Fed interest rate policy and must be approved by the Washington-based board.
 The U.S. president picks board members in Washington who are approved by the Senate.

 Lacker was due to attend Wednesday's hearing with Kansas City Fed President Esther George, who also submitted a statement defending the role of private bankers in the Fed system.
 Neither Lacker nor George commented on the outlook for the U.S. economy or monetary policy.